jMotif/SAX/README.md

 #### 3.5 Time series discord discovery using brute-force search

-The [BruteForceDiscordImplementation](https://github.com/jMotif/SAX/blob/master/src/main/java/net/seninp/jmotif/sax/discord/BruteForceDiscordImplementation.java) class implements a brute-force search for discords, which intended to be used as a reference.
+The [BruteForceDiscordImplementation](https://github.com/jMotif/SAX/blob/master/src/main/java/net/seninp/jmotif/sax/discord/BruteForceDiscordImplementation.java) class implements a brute-force search for discords, which is intended to be used as a reference in tests (HOTSAX and NONE yield exactly the same discords).

  	discordsBruteForce = BruteForceDiscordImplementation.series2BruteForceDiscords(series,
  	   WIN_SIZE, DISCORDS_TO_TEST, new LargeWindowAlgorithm());